 Interesting Facts: The renovated building is one of the most advanced elementary complexes in Virginia Beach.
 It was built with the most modern construction materials available for schools today.

 Brookwood Elementary was constructed on 13 acres of land and opened in time for the 1967-1968 school year, housing grades one through seven.
-The school is bordered on the west side by a small canal that flows into the Lynnhaven Inlet and is adjacent to the largest shopping mall -- Lynnhaven Mall.
+The school is bordered on the west side by a small canal that flows into the Lynnhaven Inlet and is adjacent to the largest shopping mall in Virginia Beach -- Lynnhaven Mall.

 On June 5, 2006 a ground breaking was held for the construction of a new school.
 The old building was demolished on July 6, 2006, with classrooms and offices relocated behind Plaza Elementary in portable buildings for the duration of the project.
 The new building was dedicated on May 7, 2008.